-The Everton series consists of moderately well to well drained, Orthic Black Chernozem soils, developed on a thin mantle (25 to 75 cm) of silty clay to clay sediments over a thin strata (10 to 40 cm)

-of very strongly calcareous, loamy glacial till of shale, limestone and granitic origin over a strongly calcareous till of shale, limestone and granitic origin.
+The Everton series consists of moderately well to well-drained Orthic Black Chernozem soils developed on a thin mantle (25 to 75 cm) of silty clay, to clay lacustrine sediments over a thin strata (10 to 40 cm) of very strongly calcareous loamy glacial till, over a strongly calcareous till of shale, limestone and granitic origin.
 The soils occur on gently sloping topography.
 Runoff is moderate and permeability is moderately slow to slow.

 The soil is characterized by a granular, very dark gray to black Ah horizon, 10 to 15 cm thick, a dark grayish brown to brown, fine subangular blocky Bm horizon eight to 14 cm thick, and a pale brown BCk horizon.
-In areas where the clay overlay is not too deep, the solum extends to the contact of the clay and the very strongly calcareous glacial till, which appears as a prominent Cca horizon.
+In areas where the clay overlay is not too deep, the solum extends to the contact of the clay and the very strongly calcareous glacial till which appears as a prominent Cca horizon.